frankshearar/Home/NuGet-Package-Download-Plugin.md

       * hash algorithm (e.g.:  SHA-512)
     * The response will indicate success or failure.
 Success requires the following:
       * the package has been extracted to the specified installation location
-      * a hash file has been written to the specified location
+      * a hash file has been written to the specified location.
+This hash file must not exist until all the other files are completely available in the destination.
       * the hash file contents is the SHA-512 hash for the package

 5. Shutdown